Apprenticeships Process

 Apprentice

-- Check the Training Hub’s event calendar and profession page, to see if any training / resources towards apprenticeship practical learning time.
+• Check the Training Hub’s event calendar and profession page, for any training / resources that can help towards apprenticeship practical learning time.
 Always check suitability first with your course tutor and work place supervisor.

 Education Provider

-- Organise regular Progress Review Meetings.
-These are mandatory and must take place at least every 12 weeks.
+• Organise regular Progress Review Meetings.
+These are mandatory and must take place minimum every 3 months.
 They must include Employer representative, Apprentice and Education Provider.

-- Raise concerns regarding programme progress with Employer and Training Hub Apprenticeship Team.
+• Raise concerns regarding programme progress with Employer and Training Hub Apprenticeships Team.

-- Provide Learner ‘Progress Updates’ to Training Hub Apprenticeship Team for reporting purposes.
+• Provide Learner ‘Progress Updates’ to Training Hub Apprenticeships Team for reporting purposes.
 This is in addition to learner updates Education Providers provide to Employers.

 Training Hub